wandb/examples/README.md

 These are simple examples that show how to use wandb to track experiments with different frameworks.
 They should be easy to use.

+If you have any questions, please don't hesitate to ask in our [Slack community](http://bit.ly/wandb-forum).

 ## Getting started

 1. Install wandb